Top five things to do in summery Lapland

 Have a summer sauna

-For Finns, the sauna is a communal place for relaxation, cleansing and meditation.
-Grab a towel, some friends and a few cold drinks, and enjoy this favoured pastime of locals.
+For Finns, a sauna is a communal place for relaxation, cleansing, and meditation.
+Grab a towel, some friends, and a few cold drinks, and enjoy this favoured pastime of locals.

 The Arctic Sauna world in Muonio offers a unique experience, with five saunas squeezed between the beautiful fells lining the Pallas-Ylläs national park on the shores of Jerisjärvi – a sacred place for the Sámi and known for its abundance of fish.